lgcorzo/llmops-python-package/Documents/Models_stories.md

 ---

 **Description:**
-The `BaselineAutogenWorkflow` class provides a baseline chatgroup using  LLM leveraging autogen  `UserProxyAgent & AssistantAgent` wrapped in a agents workflow.
-This class is designed to be easily integrated into the project, with capabilities for predicting, and model explainability.
-It supports automated handling of prompts up to 128000 tokens features and provides SHAP-based feature  explanations for LLM
+The `BaselineAutogenWorkflow` class provides a baseline chatgroup using LLM leveraging autogen `UserProxyAgent & AssistantAgent` wrapped in an agent's workflow.
+This class is designed to be easily integrated into the project, with capabilities for predicting and model explainability.
+It supports automated handling of prompts up to 128,000 tokens features and provides SHAP-based feature explanations for LLM.

 ---

 **Acceptance Criteria:**

 1. **workflow Parameters**
    - Define the following configurable parameters for the model:
-     - `max_tokens` (default: 128000):limit of the maximun token that can be used by the model
+     - `max_tokens` (default: 128000): limit of the maximum token that can be used by the model

 2. **Feature Handling**
    - **prompt Features:**
-     - String input as query ensuring the maximun length of the prompt
+     - String input as query ensuring the maximum length of the prompt

 3. **workflow Construction**
    - Combine agents to process and execute tasks defined.

-5. **Prediction**
+4. **Prediction**
    - Implement the `predict` method to generate predictions using the agent workflow
    - Output predictions in the defined `schemas.Outputs` format.

-6. **Model Explainability**
+5 **Model Explainability**
    - **Global Explainability:**
      - Provide feature importance scores using the `explain_model` method.
      - Map feature importance to transformed feature names for clear interpretation.
    - **Local Explainability:**
      - Implement the `explain_samples` method to provide SHAP for LLM values for specific input samples.

-7. **Error Handling**
+6. **Error Handling**
    - Raise appropriate errors when attempting to use the model before training (`ValueError`).

-8. **Validation and Testing**
+7. **Validation and Testing**
    - Validate the following scenarios:
      - Training the model with valid inputs and targets.
      - Generating predictions from trained models.
      - Explaining model structure and predictions.  https://medium.com/@davidacad10/using-llms-for-shap-explanation-f106da74dd75
    - Write unit tests to ensure correct implementation of each method.

 ---